 They may order the following diagnostic tests and procedures:

-- MRI uses radio waves and magnets to create images of your brain.
+- MRI.
+MRI uses radio waves and magnets to create images of your brain.
 Your doctor can use these images to identify damage to your brain tissue and cells that occurs due to stroke.